 It’s funny to tell you this but a few years ago I was in the same boat.
-Everything about calisthenics, proteins, and powders was very new to me and back then I didn’t know what I was doing.
+Everything about calisthenics, proteins, and powders was very new to me and I didn’t know what I was doing.

 That’s why I have decided to create this quick guide in which I’m going to answer all your questions you might have regarding protein powder and calisthenics.

 By the end of this article, you will have all the needed knowledge so you can make the best informative decisions and decide if you should buy a protein powder or not…

 As one of my favorite quotes tells…